 If a person thinks they may have a cancerous skin bump, they should see a doctor.

-Treatment for skin cancer can include a combination of:
+Treatment for skin cancer can

 There are many causes of a raised skin bump.
 Other causes include: